 Big boiler, the central steam geyser in Bumpass Hell, has water that reaches 320 degrees Fahrenheit.

-After about 30 minutes walking around the boardwalk and taking in the sights, we headed back to higher ground and to escape the smell of the sulfur.
+After about 30 minutes walking around the boardwalk and taking in the sights, we headed back to higher ground and towards the trailhead.
 Bumpass Hell is one of those places that really has to be seen to be believed.
 When I initially saw the pictures, I wasn’t sure what to expect, and it exceeded my expectations.

 I would recommend checking out this area as it is an easy walk, and it is something that you never really get a chance to see.
 Let me know what you think in the comments and read more about Lassen National Park here.